Skip to Content

 If you’re a new or inexperienced hiker, Catbells is a great starting point.
 At 451 metres, it’s by no means a walk in the park.
 But the trail is easy to navigate and requires little technical ability.

-To make the hike more difficult, you can always combine it with more of the surrounding fells, such as Maiden Moor or High Spy.
+To increase the intensity of your hike, you can always combine it with more of the surrounding fells, such as Maiden Moor or High Spy.

 Derwent Water lake district